GistNoesis/Linn-Photobooth/README.md

 connecting the green wire to the black wire to enable the power supply

 # Software :
+You can install it by docker (see docker folder
-(I'll add a guide soon to help build the software stack, I'm not sure to be able to build some docker images because of the bluetooth driver, but for the remote art I'll probably do it)
+(I'll add a guide soon to help build the software stack or follow the dockerfile, but for the remote art I'll probably do it)

 - Lubuntu 16.04 (for its ability to Undecorate windows)
 - OpenCV (You need to install from source so you can properly show images : I've followed https://medium.com/@debugvn/installing-opencv-3-3-0-on-ubuntu-16-04-lts-7db376f93961 install with python3 support )